 |View looking north with the inlet and mountains|

 |Tim blasting off|

 |Tim with the ball just leaving the clubhead|

 |Incredible ocean colors!|

-After 9 holes, my scored check in at 47.
+After 9 holes, my scored checked in at 47.
 Not bad for a windy day on course I’ve never played – and a couple of triple bogeys.